 An 1800 marriage of a John Lancelee /Lancle to Ruth Paine in Truro further supports this theory.
 It was typical for the French to have more than one name, usually christian, and Jean (John) was a common choice.
 No census, birth, death or other records have been uncovered to indicate there was a second couple John and Ruth Lancelee /Lancle residing in the United States after this date.

 At least two of Ruth Lansil’s children, Charles V. and Betsey, report a birth in Chatham on Cape Cod, placing the family there in the early 1800’s.
-Many Cape Cod families immigrated to Buckstown/Buscksport, Maine (about a third of the population in 18o0) making it plausible that the Lansil’s followed.
+Many Cape Cod families immigrated to Buckstown/Buscksport, Maine (thanks to the census enumerator, we know Cape Codders made up about third of Buckstown/Buscksport population in 18o0) making it plausible that the Lansil’s followed.

 At least one son, Asa, was given the middle name Paine, others used the initial “P” (as written in the 1834 land deed, The History of Penobscot County and other census documents not listed here) which might stand for Paine.
 James and Elizabeth (Cobb) Paine’s sons John and Thomas were given the middle name Cobb; Ruth Lansil used a middle initial of “C”.
 If Ruth’s mother passed her maiden name to her offspring, perhaps Ruth followed suit.
 The names of Ruth Lansil’s children, although common, were the same names found in Truro family of James and Elizabeth (Cobb) Paine.